Phase Transition of the k-Majority Dynamics in Biased Communication Models: Limit Cases: Voter and Deterministic Majority Dynamics

-Note that, in the previous equation, the conditioning exactly determines the fraction of neighbors in state \red of every node in round $t$; thus we can compute the probability of every node to be in state \red in the next round.
-Indeed, taking into account the effect of the bias, we have where $\rfrac{v}{t}$ is deterministic due to the conditioning.
+Note that, in the previous equation, the conditioning exactly determines the fraction of neighbors in state \red of every node at round $t$; thus we can compute the probability of every node to be in state \red in the next round.
+Indeed, taking into account the effect of the bias, we have